-Maximum temperature in some parts of Delhi could touch 46 degrees Celsius on Thursday
+Delhi temperature could hit 46 degrees Celsius on Thursday

-The weather department has issued an yellow alert, warning of a heatwave spell in the city.
+March was the hottest month in 122 years, according to the Indian Meteorological Department.

-The maximum temperature in Delhi is expected to cross 42 degrees Celsius on Wednesday and may even soar to 46 degrees Celsius by Thursday, the India Meteorological Department said.
+The maximum temperature in Delhi may touch 46 degrees Celsius on Thursday, the India Meteorological Department predicted.

 The highest-ever maximum temperature in Delhi was recorded on April 29, 1941, when it touched 45.6 degrees Celsius.
 On Tuesday, the Safdarjung Observatory weather station had recorded a maximum temperature of 40.8 degrees Celsius.

-The weather department has issued an yellow alert, warning of a heatwave spell in Delhi from Thursday.
+The weather department has issued a yellow alert, warning of a heatwave in Delhi from Thursday.
+A yellow alert suggests vigilance to the public.

 For the plains, a heatwave is declared when the maximum temperature goes up to 40 degrees Celsius or more and is least at 4.5 degrees above normal.
 A severe heatwave is when the normal temperature is 6.5 degrees Celsius more than the normal.